apache/arrow-site/_posts/2022-03-16-datafusion-contrib.md

 the art query processing, we would love to have you join us on the journey!
 You can help by trying out DataFusion on some of your own data and projects and let us know how it goes or contribute a PR with documentation, tests or code.
 A list of open issues suitable for beginners is [here](https://github.com/apache/arrow-datafusion/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

+The best way to find out about creating new extensions within DataFusion-Contrib is reaching out on the `#arrow-rust` channel of the Apache Software Foundation [Slack](https://join.slack.com/t/the-asf/shared_invite/zt-vlfbf7ch-HkbNHiU_uDlcH_RvaHv9gQ) workspace.

-Check out our new [Communication Doc](https://arrow.apache.org/datafusion/community/communication.html) on more ways to engage with the community.
+You can also check out our new [Communication Doc](https://arrow.apache.org/datafusion/community/communication.html) on more ways to engage with the community.

 Links for each DataFusion-Contrib repository are provided above if you would like to contribute to those.